LULIU1816/TwoSLSanalysis/README.md

 # Usage

-The main function is *TwoSLSanylsis* for two stage analysis of cancer (eg.Lung adenocarcinoma (LUAD)) individual level data downloaded from TCGA, other functions *casecontrolfunction* which has a 1:1 case-control gene expression data; *edgeRfunction* which performs a differentially expressed genes analysis required edgeR package; *ChAMPfunction* which performs a differentially methylated genes analysis required ChAMP package; *selectmethysample*, *selectexpressionsample* which selects the tumor and normal tissues in methylation and expression respectively; *overlapaverage* which averages the repeated measures data of LUAD methylation if exisit, and concrete analysis should be made according to concrete circumstance; *clinicalfunction* which performs clinical data such as transforming one type of data to another; *stage1function* which obtains predictions of the first stage with the advantage of fast computation and memory release.
+The main function is *TwoSLSanaylsis* for two stage analysis of cancer (eg.Lung adenocarcinoma (LUAD)) individual level data downloaded from TCGA, other functions *casecontrolfunction* which has a 1:1 case-control gene expression data; *edgeRfunction* which performs a differentially expressed genes analysis required edgeR package; *ChAMPfunction* which performs a differentially methylated genes analysis required ChAMP package; *selectmethysample*, *selectexpressionsample* which selects the tumor and normal tissues in methylation and expression respectively; *overlapaverage* which averages the repeated measures data of LUAD methylation if exisit, and concrete analysis should be made according to concrete circumstance; *clinicalfunction* which performs clinical data such as transforming one type of data to another; *stage1function* which obtains predictions of the first stage with the advantage of fast computation and memory release.
 Moreover, you can find the instructions by '?TwoSLSanylsis','?casecontrolfunction' and so on.

-library(TwoSLSanylsis)
+library(TwoSLSanaylsis)

-?TwoSLSanylsis
+?TwoSLSanaylsis

 ?casecontrolfunction